-Learning to go with the flow doesn’t mean that you don’t set goals or put plans in place to grow your spa or massage practice.
+Learning to go with the flow doesn’t mean that you don’t set goals or put plans to grow your spa or massage practice.
 However, sometimes it’s fine to let things take their natural course, which may turn out to be for the best.
 Possibly, you’ve decided you’d like to bring in a partner or affiliate to help you grow the business.
-You might have someone in mind whose skillset could greatly enhance your offering but you recognize that you have differences in style and philosophy about how to grow.
-In that that case, don’t try to force fit the partnership or compromise your business values or ethics.
+You might have someone in mind whose skillset could greatly enhance your offering, but you recognize that you have differences in style and philosophy about how to grow.
+In that case, don’t try to force-fit the partnership or compromise your business values or ethics.

 If you find “going with the flow” is uncomfortable since you generally like to feel more in charge, here are three tips for letting things happen naturally:

-Keep things in perspective: Step back from a situation when you are starting to feel frustrated or even angry.
+Keep things in perspective: Step back from a situation when you start to feel frustrated or even angry.
 Take a deep breath and get perspective.
-The situation might not be as bad as it seems or it may be something that easily can be remedied.
-As an example, if one of your team fails to place an order and you find you are running low on some popular retail products, find out what happened before jumping to any conclusions about the employee’s performance.
-Have them call the supplier to see how quickly the order can be refilled and come up with a plan to take client orders and have products shipped out.
+The situation might not be as bad as it seems, or it may be something that easily can be remedied.
+For example, if one of your team fails to place an order and you find you are running low on some popular retail products, find out what happened before jumping to any conclusions about the employee’s performance.
+Have them call the supplier to see how quickly the order can be refilled and develop a plan to take client orders and have products shipped out.

 Put your ego aside: Instead of getting frustrated, try changing your mood.
-If there is a situation where a client is being uncooperative, let them have their way (unless this becomes an ongoing problem).
-Be as agreeable as possible and show that you can be cooperative and helpful.
-Doing so, help the situation go more smoothly.
+If there is a situation where a client is uncooperative, let them have their way (unless this becomes an ongoing problem).
+Be as agreeable as possible, and show that you can be cooperative and helpful.
+Doing so helps the situation go more smoothly.

 Remember, life has an ebb and flow.
 Learn to go along for the ride at times, and find yourself feeling less stressed and more at peace.